gregriff/gpt-cli/README.md

 > **Sign up for OpenAI [here](https://platform.openai.com/account/api-keys) and Anthropic [here](https://www.anthropic.com/api)**.

-Once you have you API keys, place them in a file called `env.json` in the project root directory like so:
+Once you have you API keys, place them in a file named `env.json` in the project root directory like so:

+`gpt-cli/env.json`
 ```json
 {
   "openaiAPIKey": "12345678",